Cyoda-platform/quart-client-template/entity/app_design_prd.md

 ## Conclusion

-The Cyoda design effectively aligns with the requirements for generating inventory reports.
+The improved Cyoda design effectively aligns with the requirements for generating inventory reports.
 The outlined entities, workflows, and events comprehensively cover the application's needs, ensuring a smooth and automated reporting process.
 This PRD serves as a foundation for implementation and development, guiding the technical team through the specifics of the Cyoda architecture while providing clarity for users new to the Cyoda framework.